 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey; they sit at an altitude of between 100 and 300 metres above sea level, with a south/south-west exposure.

 Careful selection of the bunches using a sorting table.
-Extremely soft pressing and destemming of the grapes.
-Fermentation in steel vats at a controlled temperature of around 30° - 31° C (without the addition of external yeasts), with maceration of the grapes for around 10-11 days for the Merlot and 11-14 days for the Cabernet Sauvignon.
+Extremely soft pressing and destemming.
+Fermentation in steel vats at a controlled temperature of around 30° - 31° C (without the addition of external yeasts), with maceration of the grapes for around 9-10 days for the Merlot and 12-15 days for the Cabernet.
 During fermentation, subsequent pumping over and offloading took place.
 The malolactic fermentations, in steel, started in the second ten days of October and were completed at the end of November.

 Once malolactic fermentation was complete, the wine was placed in French oak barriques, and a small part in American oak, where it was aged for a period between the 20 and 25 months.
 The duration of the ageing is technically decided on the basis of the seasonal trend of the vintage.